softchoice-corp/DevOpsBootcamp/docs/faq.md

 Make sure you're not trying to modify the softchoice-corp repo

 In lab 1 you will create a new `MyDevOpsBootcamp` repo in your account by using the softchoice-corp template.
 You need to make sure that when you push the code you changed during the lab that you are executing the commits in your local repo otherwise you will receive a permission error.
 Remember, you do not have permission to make changes to the template itself (github.com/softchoice-corp/MyDevOpsBootcamp) only the repos you create in your account.

+## How do I find my Azure Subscription ID?

+- Method 1: from the cloud shell, run the command `az account show --query "id"`
+- Method 2: from the Azure Portal, use the search box and type Subscriptions, view the list of your subscription(s) with their subscription ID

+## How do I find my Service Principal Client ID or Client Secret?

+When you create any Service Principal in Azure you will only be shown the generated Client Secret (password) one time.
+It can never be retrieved from Azure again.
+However, you can update the Service Principal with a new Client Secret.
+From Azure Cloud Shell run the command `az ad sp create-for-rbac --name GitHubActions` again.
+This will update your existing Service Principal with a new Client Secret.
+This command will also output your existing Client ID and Tenant ID.
+If you run this command you will need to create a new `AZURE_CREDENTIALS` secret in GitHub with the new Client Secret.